I’ve been asked to explain hireling!

 Luke 19:13 says, “And he called his ten servants, and delivered them ten pounds, and said unto them, Occupy till I come.”

-It’s so because the heirs themselves are not ready yet, “though he be lord of all.”
+It’s so because the heirs themselves are not ready, “though he be lord of all.”
 Galatians 4:1.

 Job 14:5-6 says, “Seeing his days are determined, the number of his months are with thee, thou hast appointed his bounds that he cannot pass; Turn from him, that he may rest, till he shall accomplish, as an hireling, his day.”

-- When a good shepherd arises, the hireling will give way
+When a good shepherd arises, the hireling should give way

 John 10:11-12 says, “I am the good shepherd: the good shepherd giveth his life for the sheep.
 But he that is an hireling, and not the shepherd, whose own the sheep are not, seeth the wolf coming, and leaveth the sheep, and fleeth: and the wolf catcheth them, and scattereth the sheep.”